jinkyuhan/papago-cli/README.md

 ## Other
 - **Install script**
     - It just change the 'ppg' module to executable file.
-    - Then it add the executable file and API key to the system environment variable PATH for immediate use.
+    - Then it copy the executable file and API key into the PATH(/usr/bin/share) for immediate use.
+    - Then it make the symbolic link of the file in PATH(/usr/bin)
     - Finally, It create the uninstall script.
 It just help you delete the copied files.
 ## Result
 - The use of **OpenAPI** was not as difficult as I thought, so it was easy to implement.